hackclub/auth/README.md

-# Hack Club Account
+# Hack Club Auth

-This is the Rails codebase powering https://account.hackclub.com!
+This is the Rails codebase powering https://auth.hackclub.com!

 ## contributing